Won: Alameda County repealed the two race-based contracting programs.

-Debbie Ferrari has spent the better part of 40 years in California’s construction industry, working as a manager and estimator for an Alameda County trucking company.
-Over that time, she has mastered the bidding process to acquire jobs for the company’s employees and independent owner-operators alike, including government contracts for public jobs.
+Debbie Ferrari spent the better part of 40 years in California’s construction industry, working as a manager and estimator for an Alameda County trucking company.
+Over that time, she mastered the bidding process to acquire jobs for the company’s employees and independent owner-operators alike, including government contracts for public jobs.

 The trucking business has its share of difficulties.
 Some, such as inflation and staggering fuel prices, affect everyone.
 In Alameda County, however, not all contractors are treated equally.
 The county employs race-based set-asides, requiring prime contractors to reserve at least 15% of each contract’s dollar amount for minority-owned subcontractors.
 And because a project often has many subcontractors, this 15% set-aside often works to exclude specialty subcontractors—such as those in trucking—from bidding on public projects altogether.